ANDDigest/Text-Mining_Hybrid_RE/graph_model/readme.md

-This folder contains only the examples, demonstrating the format, used to train a Graph Neural Network (GNN) using the GraphSAGE approach to obtain vector representations (embeddings) of graph nodes.
+This folder contains the examples, only for demonstration purposes, of the format, used to train a Graph Neural Network (GNN) using the GraphSAGE approach to obtain vector representations (embeddings) of graph nodes.
 The graph is represented by two separate CSV tables: `nodes.csv` and `edges.csv`.

 ## Input Data